Mongolian–Manchurian grassland: Setting

 The Mongolian-Manchurian grassland (蒙古高原草原-内蒙古草原-东北草原) covers an area of 887,300 km2.
 This temperate grasslands, savannas, and shrublands ecoregion of the Palearctic realm forms a large crescent around the Gobi Desert, extending across central and eastern Mongolia into the eastern portion of Inner Mongolia and eastern and central Manchuria, and then southwest across the North China Plain.
 To the northeast and north, the Selenge-Orkhon and Daurian forest steppes form a transition zone between the grassland and the forests of Siberia to the north.
 On the east and southeast, the grasslands transition to temperate broadleaf and mixed forests, including the Manchurian mixed forests, Northeast China Plain deciduous forests, and Central China loess plateau mixed forests.
 On the southwest, the grasslands extend to the Yellow River, across which is the Ordos Plateau steppe.
 It lies between the Altai Mountains in the west and the Greater Khingan Region in the east.

+History

+The Mongolian-Manchurian grassland was a part of the Northern Silk Road under the Mongol Empire when the Mongols took control of China.
+The grasslands were not a part of the original Silk Road, but were an addition once the Mongol Empire gained control of several routes of the trade route.
+Many Europeans would utilize these grasslands to go east to west or west to east across the region.
+The grasslands also made it easier for the Mongols to expand their empire and expand into parts of China and Korea.
+Many travelers also utilized these grasslands to make travelling the region easier, however Marco Polo was not one of those travelers.
+These grasslands allowed many travelers and voyagers to bypass mountains to more easily traverse the Mongol Empire.
+These grasslands were at the center of the Mongol Empire, which is a main reason they were vital to the Mongols and people traveling to the Empire.